 top of page

-How do magicians know when to approach people eating at a restaurant?
+How do magicians know when to approach guests at a restaurant?

-Here are a few tips for magicians who want to start working restaurants
+Here are a few tips for magicians who want to start working in restaurants

 Bottom line: magicians shouldn’t perform during dinner service.

 No one wants to see a magic trick with BBQ sauce on their fingers.
-Not ideal for card tricks either.
-The only way you could approach a table that has not been shown magic, yet because really the key time and you can pace yourself at a restaurant once
+It's not ideal for card tricks, either.
+The only way you could approach a table that has not been shown magic yet because it is really the key time, and you can pace yourself at a restaurant once

 Let’s jump into the basics.